sumowll/BD4H-Bootcamp/web/spark-basic.md

 ```

 ## Filter
-As indicated by it's name, `filter` can **transform** an RDD to another by filtering out elements that satisfy given condition.
+As indicated by it's name, `filter` can **transform** an RDD to another by filtering out elements that satisfy the given condition.
 For example, we can count the number of records for a particular patients by using the `filter` function.
 ```scala
 scala> lines.filter(line => line.contains("00013D2EFD8E45D1")).count()
 res4: Long = 200